stadt-karlsruhe/CO2-Runter/README.md

     To start interacting with the application, open `http://localhost:3050/` on a browser.

     To load data into the database copy the contents of `loader.sql` and paste it into the SQL query box in Adminer and click `Execute`.

+## Build Instructions for Production\

+    Change DB Password and Token Key to something new

+    Run docker-compose up --build -f docker-compose-prod.yml

+    o log in, use `mysql_db` as the server Username as `root` and password as the new Password.

+    To start interacting with the application, open `http://localhost:3050/` on a browser.

+    If you want you can remove the Adminer service from the docker-compose-prod.yml file